documentationfor yFiles for HTML 3.0.0.1

 selectableItemsclick, marquee, lasso, select allDetermines which types of graph items are selectable.

-selectablePredicateclick, marquee, lasso, select allA predicate function which determines whether the given item should be selected.
+selectablePredicateclick, marquee, lasso, select allA predicate function that determines whether a given item should be selected.

-clickSelectableItemsclickDetermines which types of graph items are selectable by mouse click or tap.
+clickSelectableItemsclickDetermines which types of graph items are selectable by click.
 Note that this is treated as a subset of selectableItems.

-marqueeSelectableItemsmarquee, lassoDetermines which types of graph items are marquee selectable.
+marqueeSelectableItemsmarquee, lassoDetermines which types of graph items are marquee or lasso selectable.

 Note that an item is only selected if all conditions are met.
 For example, an item is only considered for click selection if its type is set in both selectableItems and clickSelectableItems.
-More, click selection is only handled for items which are clickable, see section Customizing Mouse Clicks.
+Additionally, click selection is only handled for items which are clickable, see section Customizing Pointer Handling.

-IGraphSelection dispatches an event for each item whose selection state changes, the ItemSelectionChanged event.
-On a higher level, both GraphEditorInputMode and GraphViewerInputMode dispatch events at the beginning and the end of a user interaction which changes the selection state of one or more graph items: MultiSelectionStarted and MultiSelectionFinished.
-Despite their name these events are also dispatched when the state of only one item changes.
+IGraphSelection dispatches events for each item whose selection state changes, specifically the item-added and item-removed events.
+On a higher level, both GraphEditorInputMode and GraphViewerInputMode dispatch events at the beginning and the end of a user interaction that changes the selection state of one or more graph items: multi-selection-started and multi-selection-finished.
+Despite their names, these events are also dispatched when the state of only one item changes.

 Related events